usebb/v1.0-resources/README.markdown

 All of the resources are unofficial and thus unsupported -- that's why they are outside of the UseBB 1 source tree.
 Please use them at your responsibility and eventually ask for help in our [Resources forum](http://www.usebb.net/community/forum-10.html).

 If you wish to contribute, please feel free to fork the code or send your additions to *contact at usebb.net*.
+You can also open a new issue for this repository (at GitHub) in case there are bugs or issues with a resource.

 Deprecated stuff
 ----------------